preraulab/DYNAM-O/DYNAMOApp_README.md

 <img src=https://user-images.githubusercontent.com/78376124/214062562-4f8fc73b-5a0a-4cf7-b219-9d0de101528d.png>
 </p>

-# DYNAM-O File Manager
+# DYNAM-O App

-The DYNAM-O File Manager is the primary graphical interface for running batch EEG/polysomnography analyses with the DYNAM-O (Dynamical Oscillation) toolbox.
+The DYNAM-O App is the primary graphical interface for running batch EEG/polysomnography analyses with the DYNAM-O (Dynamical Oscillation) toolbox.
 It manages file loading, analysis configuration, and batch execution across multiple subjects and channels, with real-time progress monitoring and structured output logging.

-The goal of the File Manager is to provide a fully operational GUI — with standalone executables for macOS, Windows, and Linux in development — so users can run DYNAM-O without writing any MATLAB code.
+The goal of the DYNAM-O App is to provide a fully operational GUI — with standalone executables for macOS, Windows, and Linux in development — so users can run DYNAM-O without writing any MATLAB code.
 For programmatic use of the MATLAB DYNAM-O API (`runDYNAMO`, the `DYNAMO` class, and lower-level pipeline functions), see the main [`README.md`](README.md).

 ---